yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

           - Filter: '&1;2;3' - only include rows where the groupid includes one '1' and '2' and '3'

 NOTE: This is free text, so the numbers are examples.
 A groupid of "Debt;CCList;Whatever" totally works.

+TAG FIELD (FUTURE USE - NOT YET ENABLED):
+The tag field allows you to assign a tag/variable name to the selected row.
+This can be used in UOR and formula expressions.
+This can be blank (i.e. no tag / variable name has been set).
+Only the digits Aa-Zz, 0-9 are allowed.
+NOTE: If no tag is set then internally a tag with the format 'row' + row number will be assigned (e.g. 'row1').

 WARNINGS BOX: